Setbacks and Fresh Starts | Summer of 2016

 At this time I am trying to bounce back to feeling good after my body basically had an internal electrical fire.
 Right now I am also faced with tough decisions around medications, and I am trying to de-stress and keep as active as I can through it all.
 I will figure it out and I will get through this, and I will heal these lesions again.

 Today I'm heading to the hospital for a ton of testing I have to do before starting my new medication.
-I settled on Gilenya, so long as I can get compassionate coverage for it.
+I settled on a medication called Gilenya, so long as I can get compassionate coverage for it.
 This medication will suppress my immune system and I will have to be extra diligent about taking care of myself (eating well, hiding from sick people, etc.).
 I chose this med as it was the only option I have with reversible side effects.
 It is a pill which saves me from monthly 2.5 hr IV infusions, and instead I will have to go for regular blood work.
 Fair trade though, I'd say.
 I feel like I am on the up swing!

 Today is my first day on Gilenya, so it is observation day.
 I have electrical nipples (electrodes) all over me, and get the exhilarating task of checking my vitals every 30 mins until 5pm.
 All for this little yellow pill...